Essential Nutrients and their natural sources

 OMEGA-3 FATTY ACIDS:

-Good for protecting the heart, preventing stroke, lower cholesterol level and alleviate arthritis.
+Good for protecting the heart, preventing stroke, lower cholesterol and alleviate arthritis.

 Sources: Flax seeds, Leafy greens, Salmon, Soybeans, Tofu, Vegetable oils, Walnuts, Wheat germ.